 For us, today, we are the renters of God’s land.
 Being the landowner, God expects us to work the land, tend his garden, and, as renters needing to pay rent, we’re to provide him with a reasonable return on his investment.
 How we renters respond to his provisions and tend his garden will determine how we’ll be seen by him on our day of judgment.

 The Jewish religious establishment had, by rejecting Jesus as Messiah, also rejected God.
 As vineyard owner, God had the right to judge (v.
-41) those who rented his land and refused to pay back the dues they owed and killed people who the landowner sent to collect his rent.
+41) those who rented his land, refused to pay back the dues they owed, and killed people who the landowner sent to collect his rent.

 In Jesus’ telling of this parable, the landlord expected his trustees to “produce fruit” as a representation of an appropriate proportion of the rent that’s owed.
 If the requisite amount of fruit wasn’t produced and returned to the landowner, two outcomes awaited the tenants: judgment and eviction, leading to replacement (vv.
 41–44).

-As Jesus closes one his most important and divisive parables, he appears to done something he hasn’t done elsewhere: quote an Old testament passage to conclude a parable.
+As Jesus closes one of his most important and divisive parables, he appears to have done something he hasn’t done elsewhere: quoted an Old testament passage to conclude a parable.
 He recited in v.
-42 the text of Psalm 118:22: “‘The stone the builders rejected has become the cornerstone; the Lord has done this, and it is marvelous in our eyes’?”
-Jesus continued the cornerstone metaphor in v.
-44 to show how a stone could be used to (a) build something beautiful, such as his church or (b) crush and destroy, depending on the situation.
+42 the text of Psalm 118:22: “‘The stone the builders rejected has become the cornerstone; the Lord has done this, and it is marvelous in our eyes’” Jesus continued the cornerstone metaphor in v.
+44 to show how a stone could be used to (a) build something beautiful, such as his church, or (b) crush and destroy, depending on the situation.

 Matthew was writing for the community of Jewish Christians who were coming to terms with the fact that the kingdom of God was passing from Jewish hands into the hands of Gentiles.
 He was also warning those newly entrusted with the kingdom that they don’t own the kingdom but, instead, are stewards of it; they were required to be faithful to that stewardship responsibility.
 They were obligated to produce kingdom fruit.
 Failing to do so, they might cause the kingdom to be taken from them.